Mincka/DMArchiver/README.md

 > C:\Temp\DMArchiver.exe
 ```

+Note: If you run the tool directly from the zip archive window, it may fail when writing the log file.
+Instead, copy `DMArchiver.exe` to any directory and run it from there.

 ### Mac OS X / macOS

 Download a macOS build from the [project releases](https://github.com/Mincka/DMArchiver/releases).

-Then double-click the executable or run Terminal and execute the following commands:
+Then click on the executable, or run Terminal and execute the following commands:
 ```
 $ cd Downloads
 $ ./dmarchiver